the1lab/1lab/src/Cat/Displayed/Instances/Simple.lagda.md

-Focusing in, the language of *simple fibrations* provides us with enough structure to study simply-typed languages that have enough structure to represent contexts internally (IE: product types).
+Focusing in, the language of *simple fibrations* provides us with enough structure to study simply-typed languages that have enough structure to represent contexts internally (i.e.: product types).

 To start, we fix some base category $\ca{B}$ with binary products.
-Intuitvely, this will be some sort of category of contexts, with the product structure given by context extension.
-We can then consider a type in a context to be an object $\Gamma \times X : \ca{B}$.
+Intuitvely, this will be some sort of category of contexts, and context extension endows this category with products.
+We interpret a type in a context to be an object $\Gamma \times X : \ca{B}$.

 Maps between types in contexts $(\Gamma \times X) \to \Delta \times Y$ are then given by a map $\Gamma \to \Delta$ between contexts, and a map $\Gamma \times X \to Y$, which is meant to denote a derivation